top of page

 How to Tell if Garlic has Gone Bad.
 There are a few ways you can determine if your garlic needs to be thrown into the compost or garbage.
 First, give the individual cloves or the entire garlic bulb a gentle feel.
 Does it feel soft and squishy, or does it feel firm?
 If garlic feels soft, likely it has gone bad.
 Often, garlic stored in the freezer will result in a softer, less rigid structure; It is okay to use garlic removed from the freezer that feels a little soft.
 Second, give the garlic a visual inspection.
 If you see a blue or green mold on any part of the garlic, toss it.
 If you see brown or patches of odd-colored discoloration, likely your garlic has gone bad.
 Garlic needs to be handled with care and not dropped or thrown around.
 Brown spots can be a bruise from handling or a bruise caused by heavy soil.
 Bacteria can get into the bruised clove and quickly discolor it.
 Spoiled garlic forms brown spots on the cloves and turns from the usual white to a more yellow or brown color.
 If your garlic has started to send up green sprouts, you can still use the garlic, though the taste of the garlic will have changed and will likely taste more bitter.
 Sprouted garlic is still safe to eat.

-Other Storage Options for Garlic.
+Other Long-Term Storage Options for Garlic.
 By far, the easiest way to store garlic for the long term is to freeze garlic quickly as individual peeled cloves.
 We peel the garlic cloves prior to freezing, as they are easy to grab and use for a quick meal.
 All you need is fresh garlic and a glass storage container.
 Plastic is made from petroleum; Avoid using plastic for long-term storage.
 Just separate the cloves, remove the outer paper skins, and place the peeled garlic in a freezer-safe airtight container.
 Seal and Close.
 Ideally, use a CHEST FREEZER, not an upright freezer.
 An upright freezer can rob food of moisture and cause freezer burn.
 Freezer burn happens when moisture is lost from the food item, leaving discolored patches and dry areas on your food.

 groeat farm. refrigerator is not a good place for garlic